Batch service quotas and limits

 As with other Azure services, there are limits on certain resources associated with the Batch service.
 Many of these limits are default quotas applied by Azure at the subscription or account level.
 This article discusses those defaults, and how you can request quota increases.

-Keep these quotas in mind as you are designing and scaling up your Batch workloads.
-For example, if your pool isn't reaching the target number of compute nodes you've specified, you might have reached the core quota limit for your Batch account, or a regional VM cores quota for your subscription.
+Keep these quotas in mind as you design and scale up your Batch workloads.
+For example, if your pool doesn't reach the target number of compute nodes you specified, you might have reached the core quota limit for your Batch account.

 You can run multiple Batch workloads in a single Batch account, or distribute your workloads among Batch accounts that are in the same subscription, but in different Azure regions.